 Now let’s look at from the financial perspective:

 That’s a lot of bottles to sell!
-So how do we use this knowledge to help us in business?
+How do we use this knowledge to help us in business?

 Appropriate Use of Contribution Margin